savi-lang/savi/docs/intro-vs-pony.md

     )
 ```

-An alternative syntax for `case` is available when the variable and operator are the same in every conditional part:
+An alternative syntax for `case` is available when the left-side expression and operator are the same in every conditional part:

 ```mare
 :primitive Example